DSC-Capstone/2025-26/lessons/02/index.md

 ### Beyond DSMLP

 If your mentor believes that even DSMLP's resources won't be sufficient for your domain's work, it's possible to gain access to AWS through UCSD.
 Have your mentor reach out to me if this is the case for your domain.
+Recall we have set you up with AWS Educate accounts.
+You will need to add credits to this in order to use it.

 ### VSCode and DSMLP